Urala-Communications/the-markets/README.md

 ### Current issues

 There have been many issues with our current data provider, finage, unstable connections, missing endpoints for certain symbols, the aggregate endpoint is inconsistent.
-We’ve been waiting months for finage release CFD/Futures data for indices.
+We’ve been waiting months for finage to release CFD/Futures data for indices.
 We use websockets for live data streaming, the connection isn’t always stable.
 We also need to display when each symbols market is open, the finage market indicators api is quite basic, it just shows if an entire market is open, i.e. forex / nasdaq.

 We need to refactor our data collection architecture, currently all api and websocket calls are made in layouts/default.
 Preferably the data is fetched by a standalone node.js app which then feeds this through to the main app, runs cron jobs on set intervals to keep lists up to date such as the top 50 crypto coins and takes CPU load off the main app.